 Please note: The syllabus is subject to change.
 Advance notice will be given for all changes to readings, tests, and assignments.
+All coursework must be submitted by the last day of class.

 Western University Visual Arts Department

 Prerequisite Checking:

 You are responsible for ensuring that you have successfully completed all course prerequisites and that you have not taken an antirequisite course.
 Lack of prerequisites may not be used as basis of appeal.
 If you are not eligible for a course, you may be removed from it at any time, and you will receive no adjustment to your fees.
 These decisions cannot be appealed.